2019 International Thriller Award Finalist for Best YA Novel

 “The Lies They Tell kept me guessing until the final pages.
 Readers will root for Pearl as she navigates an undercurrent of darkness and deception.
 A strong heroine, a satisfying conclusion–one of the best YA novels I’ve read all year.” — Paula Stokes, author of Liars, Inc.

 “French describes in unflinching, haunting prose the social inequities and rugged, often treacherous landscape that define the ‘real’ Maine.
-An excellent teen mystery that reveals far more than ‘whodunnit.’” — Maria Padian, author of Wrecked
+An excellent teen mystery that reveals far more than ‘whodunnit.’” — Maria Padian, author of How to Build a Heart and Wrecked

 “With haunting, gorgeous prose, The Lies They Tell is a masterful mystery where big secrets lurk in small towns.
 Privileged summer families, murder, intoxicating boys, and a fierce heroine converge in this novel perfect for fans of We Were Liars and One of Us is Lying.” — Shannon M. Parker, author of The Girl Who Fell and Rattled Bones